openvinotoolkit/openvino/docs/notebooks/s3d-mil-nce-text-to-video-retrieval-with-output.rst

 .. parsed-literal::

-    INFO:nncf:39 ignored nodes were found by name in the NNCFGraph
+    INFO:nncf:39 ignored nodes were found by names in the NNCFGraph